Accepting PhD Students

 Biography

-James Saunderson is currently an ARC Discovery Early Career Research Fellow in the Electrical and Computer Systems Engineering (ECSE) department at Monash University.
-From 2016-2020 he was a lecturer in ECSE at Monash.
+James Saunderson is a Senior Lecturer in the Electrical and Computer Systems Engineering (ECSE) department at Monash University.
+From 2016-2020 he was a lecturer in ECSE at Monash, and from 2020-2024 he was a Discovery Early-Career Research Fellow in ECSE at Monash.

 James received the Bachelor of Engineering and Bachelor of Science degrees (both with Honours) from the University of Melbourne in 2008.
 He then completed MS and PhD degrees in Electrical Engineering and Computer Science at Massachusetts Institute of Technology (MIT) in 2011 and 2015 respectively.
 Before joining Monash, he spent a year as a Postdoctoral scholar jointly in Electrical Engineering at Caltech and the University of Washington.